Uncomfortably Numb

 "Uncomfortably Numb" is a song by the American emo band American Football.
 It was released on January 22, 2019, as the second single from their third self-titled album.

 The track features Mike Kinsella and Paramore vocalist Hayley Williams alternating verses of a narrative.
 This collaboration marks a radical change in the band's sound from their mathy emo roots to a dreamier, more atmospheric sound with lyrical maturation and noticeably refined production quality.

 The song has received critical acclaim and is considered an album highlight.

 Alongside the song, a music video was also released which follows the narrative of the song and stars former Workaholics star Blake Anderson and pro skater Paul Rodriguez.

+Personnel

+Personnel taken from American Football liner notes.